-I’ve been to a few European cities where you feel like tourists are just being tolerated, but all the Polish people we met in Kraków were friendly and welcoming – despite possibly not seeing Brits abroad at their best as it’s a favourite spot for stag dos!
-Yes you have to run a gauntlet of people trying to see you sightseeing and Segway tours as you cross Rynek Glowny, but it all felt good-natured and never pushy.
+I’ve been to European cities where you feel like tourists are being barely tolerated, but all the Poles we met in Krakow were friendly and welcoming – despite not seeing Brits abroad at their best as it’s a favourite for stag weekends!
+You do have to run a gauntlet of people selling sightseeing and Segway tours in Rynek Glowny, but it all felt good-natured and never pushy.

-As well as the general friendliness we had a few standout moments during the trip.
+As well as the general friendliness we had a few standout moments during our visit to Krakow.
 There was the manager in Fiorentina restaurant who set up an impromptu Polish wine-tasting session for us after my dad mentioned that he’d never tried any.
-Or the old guy in the t-shirt shop who dug out his album of photos with Roger Waters and threw in a free badge when my husband went in to buy a Pink Floyd shirt.
-And our Auschwitz tour guide Damien who guided us through the horrors carefully and respectfully.
+Or the old guy in the t-shirt shop who dug out his album of photos with Roger Waters and threw in a free badge when my friend went in to buy a Pink Floyd shirt.
+And our Auschwitz tour guide Damien who guided us through the horrors of this traumatic site so carefully and respectfully.

 4. The food and drink

-Kraków’s stag do reputation might make you think that it’s all jugs of beer and Irish pubs.
-But we found some more low-key gems in the old town with creative concotions at Movida cocktail bar and vodka tasting at Wódka, where you can try a sampling board of different flavours.
-But for the best nightlife you need to head to the Kazimierz Jewish quarter, Kraków’s hipster hub.
-It’s the sort of place where you can drink at a bar where each table is an old Singer sewing machine, with lots of quirky drinking spots.
+Krakow’s stag do reputation might make you think that it’s all jugs of beer and Irish pubs.
+But we found some more low-key gems in the old town – creative cocktail concotions at Movida and a sampling board of different vodka flavours at Wódka.
+But for the best nightlife you need to head to the Kazimierz Jewish quarter.
+Krakow’s hipster hub is the sort of place where you can drink at a bar where each table is an old Singer sewing machine, with lots of quirky drinking spots.